1j01/jspaint/README.md

 In other browsers you can still can copy with <kbd>Ctrl+C</kbd>, cut with <kbd>Ctrl+X</kbd>, and paste with <kbd>Ctrl+V</kbd>, but data copied from JS Paint can only be pasted into other instances of JS Paint.
 External images can be pasted in.

-(There's also a partially-built [desktop app](#desktop-app) version you can install that has full clipboard support, and also lets you set the wallpaper.)

 ## Did you know?